 The local employers' contribution amounts are based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.
 Chapter 19, P.L.
 2009 provided an option for local employers of PERS to contribute 50% of the normal and accrued liability contribution amounts certified for payments due in State fiscal year 2009.
 Such employers will be credited with the full payment and any such amounts will not be included in their unfunded liability.
 The actuaries will determine the unfunded liability of those retirement systems, by employer, for the reduced normal and accrued liability contributions provided under this law.
 This unfunded liability will be paid by the employer in level annual payments over a period of 15 years beginning with the payments due in the fiscal year ended June 30, 2012, and will be adjusted by the rate of return on the actuarial value of assets.
-Covered employees are required by PERS to contribute 7.5% of their annual compensation.
-The Authority is required by State statute to contribute the remaining amounts necessary to pay benefits when due.
 The Authority did not elect to defer any payments pursuant to Chapter 19, P.L.
 2009.